 We recently wrote about how to take the next step up in your career.
 For someone, you might be that helping hand from above.

-So, here’s a few things to consider before taking an intern on.
+So, here’s a few things to consider before hiring your first intern.

 Finding an intern

 Regardless of your industry, there are always young people looking for an internship.
 Your options are wide open when it comes to finding one: you could try advertising through your local universities or colleges.
 You could go through a recruiter, or post a job spec online yourself.
 Or you could look at charities and schemes working with people to get them into the career they want.
 This blog post has some useful information about what to look for in an applicant to know whether they’ll be the right match for your company.

 Sorting out the finer details